toast-9/Project/README.md

 # Project
-Comparing Linear Regression, Random Forest and Tensorflow with Keras
+Comparing Linear Regression, Random Forest and Tensorflow with Keras on Rental Price Prediction